 9.)
 Draw a pond picture.
 Now draw 5 little ducks and cut them out.
 Tell stories about the ducks by adding them together or taking them away.
 Put them on the pond picture as you talk about them.
 (5 Little Ducks is a great rhyme/song to start with for this activity)

 10.)
 Using familiar objects, such as a set of two dolls and a set of three dolls.
 Have the child identify the number of dolls in each set.
 Put the sets together and have the child determine the total number.
 Repeat with other numbers of familiar objects, such as toy cars, books, blocks, and paper plates.
 You can have the child, or you write the number sentence so that they can see it.

 11.)
 As you go to the store, have your child add up some of the same things that are bought or different items.
 For example, you would say to the child, “I have two apples in the bag, and I am going to put two more in; how many would I have in all?”
 You can also do different items.

 12.)
 Using paper, write addition and subtraction sentences or have the child to it and write the answer on the chalkboard.
 Use pictures as well as the numbers to help the child see it using both ways.

 13.)
 Us a calculator.
 Give your child a number sentence and see how fast it takes him to figure it out.

 14.)
-Using the child’s favorite candy, like M&Ms or one that has several pieces, have them count how many they have.
-Give them a number sentence and have them figure it out.
-Do addition first and then do subtraction problems, so they can eat the item.
+Using the child’s favorite candy, like M&Ms or one with several pieces, have them count how many they have.
+Please give them a number sentence and have them figure it out.
+Do addition first and then do subtraction problems so that they can eat the item.